-The park contains a swimming facility that has separate pools for swimming, diving, and wading; a lighted athletic field complex that has fields for football, baseball, softball, three tennis courts, and one basketball full court (all lighted), a Frisbee golf course, two soccer fields for youth and scholastic competition; two sand volleyball courts; a picnic area with six shelters, and 107 picnic tables of which several are designed for use by disabled persons, two new gazebos; a variety of playground apparatus; and an ice skating rink with warming house.
-In recent years, a full-size hockey rink was added to the ice skating area.
+The park contains a swimming facility that has separate pools for swimming, diving, and wading; a lighted athletic field complex that has fields for football, baseball, softball, three tennis courts, and one basketball full court (all lighted), a Frisbee golf course, two soccer fields for youth and scholastic competition; two sand volleyball courts; four horseshoe courts, a picnic area with six shelters, and over 100 picnic tables of which several are designed for use by disabled persons, two gazebos; a variety of playground apparatus; and an outdoor ice skating and hockey rink with warming house.
 The park is accessible to the disabled.
-The area also has four horseshoe courts.
+The park has several access points to the Pine River Trail as well as the Prairie Trails.
+Camping facilities are being developed, as well as an ADA canoe/kayak ramp.